Farmers React to USDA Allocating $700 Million for Regenerative Agriculture

 Kennedy said the program will give farmers who are dependent on chemical and fertilizer inputs “an off-ramp” to help them transition to a model that emphasizes soil health.

-“With soil health comes nutrient density,” Kennedy added.
+“With soil health comes nutrient density,” Kennedy said.

-The program aligns with the MAHA Commission’s focus on addressing the nation’s chronic disease epidemic by strengthening the nutrient density in food and decreasing reliance on chemicals, Kennedy said.
+The program aligns with the Make America Healthy Again (MAHA) Commission’s focus on addressing the nation’s chronic disease epidemic by strengthening the nutrient density in food and decreasing reliance on chemicals, according to Kennedy.

 A regenerative farmer based in Mississippi, Allen Williams is cofounder of the Soil Health Academy and Understanding Ag, which help farmers, ranchers, and growers implement regenerative principles and practices.